Teenage Dream: Awards and nominations

+Listicles

 Commercial performance

 After its release, Teenage Dream debuted at number one on the US Billboard 200 chart, with a total of 192,000 copies sold in its first week.
 In the week July 21, 2012, the album jumped from 21 to two on the chart (up 417% on sales) with sales of 80,000 copies, becoming best sales frame since Christmas of 2010 after being discounted to 99 cents on Amazon.
-On the week ending March 14, 2015, the album completed 200 weeks in the chart since it debuted on September 11, 2010 making it the 25th album to spend more than 200 weeks or more on the Billboard 200.
-On the week ending November 5, 2022, the album completed 300 weeks in the chart, making it the sixth album to spend more weeks by female artist on the Billboard 200.
-Teenage Dream has been certified nine-times platinum by the Recording Industry Association of America (RIAA), and has sold 3,100,000 pure copies in United States as of August 2020.
-The album also debuted at number one on the Canadian Albums Chart, selling a total of 26,000 copies, and was later certified quadruple-Platinum by Music Canada.
+On the week ending March 14, 2015, the album completed 200 weeks in the chart since it debuted on September 11, 2010, making it the 25th album to spend more than 200 weeks or more on the Billboard 200.
+On the week ending November 30, 2024, the album completed 400 weeks in the chart, making it the fifth album to spend more weeks by female artist on the Billboard 200.
+Teenage Dream has been certified Diamond by the Recording Industry Association of America (RIAA), for combined album sales, track sales, on-demand audio and video streams equivalent of ten million album-sale units and has sold 3,100,000 pure copies in United States as of August 2020.
+The album also debuted at number one on the Canadian Albums Chart, selling a total of 26,000 copies, and was later certified Diamond by Music Canada.